 One T1 Line Per 96 Users

-This web site has been designed to be viewed by Internet Explorer Version 8, Internet Explorer Version 9 (Windows 7) or Mozilla Firefox Version 11 or higher.
+This web site has been designed to be viewed by Internet Explorer version 9 or higher, Mozilla Firefox, Google Chrome or Apple Safari, version 6 or higher.
 To download a newer version of your browser, click one of the links below:

 You can save files to your computer instead of opening them in your Web browser by following these general directions: